 Fred Schernecker

 Fred Schernecker, a 1989 Harvard graduate and standout student-athlete as an undergraduate, was named the Crimson's director of golf in 2003.
-In 2012, Schernecker became the first to hold the title of The Paul M. Weissman ’52 Director of Harvard Golf, entering his 20th season with the program in 2017-18.
+In 2012, Schernecker became the first to hold the title of The Paul M. Weissman ’52 Director of Harvard Golf, completing his 24th season with the program in 2021-22.

 Schernecker oversees the Harvard's men's and women's programs with a focus on recruiting, financial/budgeting and strategic planning.
 Drawing upon his own experience as a student-athlete at Harvard and as a coach, he works closely with team members on academic planning, time management and career planning in order to make their Harvard experience the best it can be.